Welcome to the 52nd International AICA Congress, a project by AICA Germany in Cooperation with the German Federal Cultural Foundation.

 SUNDAY, 06 Oct., Berlin

-09.00 a. m. visits to galleries in the Potsdamerstraße 77–87 Gallery Judin, Blain Southern, Esther Schipper
+09.00 a. m. breakfast visits in Potsdamerstraße 77–87: Gallery Judin, Blain Southern, Esther Schipper

 12.30 p. m.
 Lunch Break